Xlithan/asl-syntax-highlighting/README.md

-# Quest Scripting Language Syntax Highlighting
+# Quest ASL Syntax Highlighting

-This extension provides syntax highlighting for the **Quest 5 scripting language** (`.asl` and `.aslx` files).
+This extension provides syntax highlighting for the **Quest Adventure Script Language** (`.asl` and `.aslx` files).
 Quest is a text-based game engine used to create interactive fiction games, and this extension adds support for its scripting language inside Visual Studio Code.

 ## Features